pulumi/pulumi/docs/design/graphs.md

 ## Overall Structure

-The overall structure of the CocoGL file format is straightforward; it consists of a linear list of objects, keyed by a so-called *moniker*, which is a unique identifier within a single CocoGL.
+The overall structure of the CocoGL file format is straightforward; it consists of a linear list of objects, each keyed by an ID which is unique within the file.
 Each object contains a simple key/value bag of properties, possibly deeply nested for complex structures.
-These objects may reference each other using their monikers.
+These objects may reference each other using their IDs.

-For example, this directed graph
+For example, assuming that `#ref` is the means of a property referencing other vertices, this directed graph

        B
       ^ \